Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

     - Default WatermelonDB IDs conform to `/^[a-zA-Z0-9]{16}$/`
     - `_-.` are also allowed if you override default ID generator, but `'"\/$` are unsafe
 11. Changes SHOULD NOT contain collections that are not yet present in the local app (at the current schema version).
 They will, however, be safely ignored.
+    - NOTE: This is true for WatermelonDB v0.17 and above.
+If you support clients using earlier versions, you MUST NOT return collections not known by them.
 12. Changes MUST NOT contain collections with arbitrary names, as they may be unsafe.
 You should whitelist acceptable collection names.

 ### Implementing push endpoint